Moby Zazà: History

 Reportedly several companies have expressed an interest in buying the Julia, but none have been able to raise the capital needed to buy her.
 On 17 February 2009 it was reported that one of the potential buyers for the Julia is Irish shipowner Frank Allen, who had acquired a loan from a Finnish bank to purchase the ship for use on a service between Cork and Swansea under the brand of B&I Line, which would be re-established for this service.
 A public auction to sell the Julia was held on 26 February 2009, but no bids were made.
 In a second auction held on 12 March 2009 B&I Line made the highest bid of €6 million, but confusion surrounded the initial undertaking of €1.5 million to secure the ship and she remained unsold.
 No further auction was held, instead the bankrupt's estate negotiated directly with potential buyers.
 In addition to B&I Line, Greek Halkidon Shipping Corporation and two unnamed Finnish companies were reported to have shown interest in the ship.

-2012–2015: C-Bed – Wind Perfection

 From 2012 the ship was an accommodation ship owned and operated by C-bed and used at West of Duddon Sands Wind Farm and nearby Walney Wind Farm.
 She was sold in December 2015.